Got questions? We’ve got answers.

 During your new patient appointment, you and your child will meet with a board-certified provider who will conduct a comprehensive clinical evaluation.
 This evaluation will involve a thorough discussion about your concerns and your child’s mental health.
 The provider will educate you about the diagnosis, available treatment options, and the expected outcomes of the recommended approach.

-Based on the evaluation, a holistic treatment plan will be created, tailored to address your child’s unique needs.
+Based on the evaluation, a personalized treatment plan will be created to address your child’s unique needs.
 This plan may include one or more of the following components:

 - Recommendations and referrals for evidence-based counseling or psychotherapy to address specific mental health issues.